-You can directly purchase the Moondrop SSR from Shenzhenaudio official store for the price of $40
+You can directly purchase the Moondrop SSR from Shenzhenaudio’s official store for the price of $40

-Since most people who are into chi-fi has probably known Moondrop at this point, I'll just skip this part to keep things shorter.
+Since most people who are into chi-fi have probably known Moondrop at this point, I’ll just skip this part to keep things shorter.

 20-40000Hz(% Inch Free field MIc)